 There’s nothing like a few rounds of trivia to get your team working together!

-Everyone loves a fun round of trivia, especially when there’s prizes involved.
-Trivia not only encourages teamwork, but is also a chance for your team to find out more about their co-workers interests.
+Everyone loves a fun round of trivia, especially when there are prizes involved.
+Trivia not only encourages teamwork but is also a chance for your team to find out more about their co-worker’s interests.

 Depending on the size of your company, you could split the groups up into different teams, e.g. marketing, sales or finance.
 Alternatively, you could mix it up and randomly assign people to teams.